Stanko/Stanko.github.io/_posts/2016-02-23-custom-jekyll-pagination.md

 category: [jekyll, liquid]
 ---

-Jekyl comes with simple pagination which has only `Newer` and `Older` links.
+Jekyll comes with simple pagination which has only `Newer` and `Older` links.
 I wanted a little bit more, now pagination shows at least five pages, with current in the middle.
 On the larger screens there are also first and last page links.
 `Newer` and `Older` links are, of course, still there.